Tim Tramnitz

-Tim Tramnitz (/de/; born 16 November 2004) is a German racing driver who last competed in the FIA Formula 3 Championship for MP Motorsport as part of the Red Bull Junior Team.
+Tim Tramnitz (/de/; born 16 November 2004) is a German racing driver who is set to compete in the GT World Challenge Europe Endurance Cup for ROWE Racing as a BMW M works driver.

-Tramnitz is the 2021 Italian F4 and ADAC F4 runner-up, and he also finished third in the 2023 Formula Regional European Championship.
+Tramnitz is the 2021 Italian F4 and ADAC F4 runner-up, and later finished third in the 2023 Formula Regional European Championship and fourth in the 2025 FIA Formula 3 Championship.
+He is a former member of the Red Bull Junior Team.

 Career

 Karting

 Tramnitz started racing in 2011, competing in local karting championships.
-After winning the regional Hamburg-based series and the Northern German Kart-Challenge in 2013 and 2014 respectively the German moved into national competitions, where he scored his first and only title in the ADAC Kart Academy series in 2017.
+After winning the regional Hamburg-based series and the Northern German Kart-Challenge in 2013 and 2014 respectively, he moved into national competitions, where he scored his first and only title in the ADAC Kart Academy series in 2017.
 He became an ADAC Stiftung Sport protégé in late 2017 and remained in karts until 2019.

 Formula 4

 2020

 Having tested a Formula 4 car for the first time in 2019, Tramnitz was announced to be making his single-seater debut in the ADAC Formula 4 Championship in 2020, driving with US Racing.
 Tramnitz had a solid season, starting the season with a podium during the opening round in Lausitzring.
 Two rounds later in Hockenheim, Tramnitz returned to the podium in second place.
 Throughout the season, Tramnitz scored points in all but one race and stood on the podium on six occasions, one capped off with a win in the final race of the campaign at Oschersleben.
 He finished fourth in the standings with 226 points, beating all but one of his teammates and winning the trophy for the best rookie.